About Us

 Inca Trail to Machu Picchu

-The Inca Trail to Machu Picchu is located in the Andes mountain range with elevations ranging from 2,040 m to 4,200 m and a length of over 40 km from the starting point to the arrival at the citadel of Machu Picchu.
+The Inca Trail is located in the Andes mountain range, in southeastern Peru.
+It crosses diverse ecosystems ranging from 6,700 to 13,800 feet or 2,040 to 4,200 meters above sea level (m.a.s.l.), covering more than 40 kilometers from the starting point to Machu Picchu.

 History and Significance of the Inca Trail